ProFatXuanAll/language-model-playground/doc/source/experiment/demo/ElmanNet-d_emb-d_hid-n_lyr.rst

 Tokenizer settings
 ~~~~~~~~~~~~~~~~~~
-We use character tokenizer :py:class:`lmp.tknzr.CharTknzr`.
+We used character tokenizer :py:class:`~lmp.tknzr.CharTknzr`.
-We use :py:mod:`lmp.script.train_tknzr` to train our tokenizer.
+We used :doc:`lmp.script.train_tknzr </script/train_tknzr>` to train our tokenizer.
-Script was called as below:
+Script was executed as below:

 .. code-block:: shell